pawelmhm/pawelmhm.github.io/_posts/2016-04-22-asyncio-aiohttp.markdown

 {% endhighlight %}

-this is really quick and easy, async will not be that easy, so you should always consider if something more complex is actually necessary for your needs.
+This is really quick and easy, async will not be that easy, so you should always consider if something more complex is actually necessary for your needs.
 If your app works nice with synchronous code maybe there is no need to bother with async code?
 If you do need to bother with async code here's how you do that.
-Our hell() async function stays the same but we need to wrap it in asyncio Future object and pass whole lists of Future objects as tasks to be executed in the loop.
+Our `hello()` async function stays the same but we need to wrap it in asyncio [`Future`](https://docs.python.org/3/library/asyncio-task.html#future) object and pass whole lists of Future objects as tasks to be executed in the loop.

 {% highlight python %}